best-practice-and-impact/govcookiecutter-lite/docs/contributing/docs_structure_README.md

 Each subsection here contains a brief description about the files at the top-level of this Git repository.

-## `.flake8`

-A configuration file for the `flake8` Python package that provides linting.
-This file is based on the common configuration described in the [GDS Way][gds-way-flake8].

 ## `.gitignore`

 A `.gitignore` file to specify that git should not track certain files and folders in this repository.